dlfcn/vertx-load-tester/README.md

       "description" : "Client configuration.",
       "type" : "object",
       "properties" : {
+        "numberOfClients" : {
+          "description" : "Number of clients.
+How many clients/threads do you want to start sending requests?", "type" : "integer",
+          "default" : 1
+        },
         "numberOfConnections" : {
-          "description" : "Desired number of TCP connections.
-How many clients/threads do you want to start for sending requests?", "type" : "integer",
+          "description" : "Number of connections.
+How many connections should each client/thread get?", "type" : "integer",
           "default" : 1
         },
         "multiplexingLimit" : {
-          "description" : "Multiplexing limit for each TCP connection.
-How many streams/transactions should one TCP connection support?", "type" : "integer",
+          "description" : "Multiplexing limit.
+How many streams/transactions should each connection support?", "type" : "integer",
           "default" : 1000
         },